-8.26 RING ZONE: When programming a single-line set, a list box will appear in the lower right comer to allow you to program the ring zone, as shown below.
-Scroll the highlight bar to the desired ring zone to assign the single-line set to that zone.
+8.26 RING ZONE: When programming a single-line set, a ring zone list box will appear in the lower right corner, as shown below.
+Scroll the highlight bar to the desired ring zone.
+The single-line set is assigned to the zone that is highlighted.